 In This Article

-The same plant (Coffea, better known as the coffee plant) that gives you your morning pick-me-up each day is also a beautiful, easy-growing houseplant.
-With its glossy, deep green foliage and upright growth habit, this low-maintenance tropical evergreen can add a breezy vacation vibe to any space.
+The same coffee plant (Coffea) that provides the beans for your morning cup of coffee each day is also a beautiful, easy-growing houseplant.
+With its glossy deep-green foliage and upright growth habit, this low-maintenance tropical evergreen can add a breezy vacation vibe to any space.

 - Botanical Name: Coffea arabica